tf/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 element.
 Pageflow Scrolled provides a JavaScript API to register new content element types.

-The `pageflow-scrolled` contains a number of built in contenent elements in directories below the `src/contentElements` directory.
+The `pageflow-scrolled` package contains a number of built in content elements in directories below the `src/contentElements` directory.
 A typical directory looks like this: